 Our corporate headquarters, Union Pacific Center, in Omaha, Nebraska, was designed with efficiency and sustainability as key guidelines.
 For example, a central atrium provides natural light, reducing the need for artificial light and electricity demand.
 An under-floor heating and cooling system keeps the building comfortable in Nebraska summers while using less energy than more conventional climate control systems.
 The building is equipped with a sophisticated air-handling system that uses a central computer to control fan speed depending on the number of people in the building, ensuring that climate control equipment is based on the needs of people rather than the thermostat presets.

-In 2013, the EPA awarded Union Pacific Center its eighth consecutive Energy Star designation.
+Sicne its opening, the EPA has awarded Union Pacific Center its Energy Star designation.
 The Department of Energy recognized our headquarters with an Energy Innovators Award.

 Union Pacific Center's Dining Room, operated by Guckenheimer, has achieved Responsible Epicurean and Agricultural Leadership (REAL) Certification.
 The United States Healthful Food Council certification is the first national nutrition and sustainability best-practices program in the food services industry.